petter-holmberg/cpp-ref/concepts.md

     }

 Not all arguments will be well-formed for a given type.
-For example, `NaN` is not a well-formed floating point value, and many types’ moved-from states are not well-formed.
+For example, `NaN` is not a well-formed floating point value, and many types' moved-from states are not well-formed.
 This does not mean that the type does not satisfy `StrictTotallyOrdered`.

 ### Callable concepts